eddie1wu/eddie1wu.github.io/docs/index.md

 -   **[Jun-Aug, 2024]** <ins>Brown University research assistant</ins> for Prof. Soonwoo Kwon and Prof. Jon Roth: wrote R package for inferring causal mechanisms, and constructed confidence intervals for high-dimensional linear regression.
 -   **[Jun-Aug, 2023]** <ins>Brown University research assistant</ins> for Prof. Andriy Norets: implemented Bayesian conditional mixture model with variable number of components in Stan.
 -   **[Sep 2021 - Apr 2022]** <ins>Institute for Fiscal Studies research assistant</ins> for Prof. Eric French: estimated structural models in MATLAB using simulated method of moments to study the economic dynamics of aging.
--   **[Sep 2021 - Feb 2022]** <ins>University of Cambridge research assistant</ins> for Prof. Kai Liu and Prof. Noriko Amano-Patino: conducted event studies on census data and used NLP methods to link and preprocess massive datasets.
+-   **[Sep 2021 - Feb 2022]** <ins>University of Cambridge research assistant</ins> for Prof. Kai Liu and Prof. Noriko Amano-Patino: conducted event studies on census data and used NLP methods to link and preprocess large datasets.
 -   **[Jun-Aug, 2019]** <ins>J.P.
 Morgan London summer intern</ins> in global markets: exposure to hedging, pricing and risk management of equities, FX and rates derivatives.

-## Teaching
+## Teaching at Brown University

--   **Current lecturer for ECON0170:** Essential Mathematics for Economic Analysis.
+-   **Current lecturer for ECON0170:** Essential Mathematics for Economics.
--   **TA for ECON2020:** Applied Economic Analysis (R coding).
+-   **Previous TA for ECON2020:** Applied Economic Analysis (R coding).
--   **TA for ECON1630:** Mathematical Econometrics.
+-   **Previous TA for ECON1630:** Mathematical Econometrics.